Dr Jessica Clapham

 - Dinas 103, Normal Site, School of Education

 I joined Bangor University in 1994.
-I am a Lecturer in English in Education at the School of Education and Course Director for the part-time MA in Education in Singapore and the MA TEFL.
+I am a Lecturer in English in Education at the School of Education and Course Director for the part-time MA TEFL and Deputy Course Director for the part time MA In Education.
 I was educated in Bangor and Cardiff University, where I gained a BA in English Literature and an MA in Applied Linguistics.
+I received my doctorate at Exeter University.
 I have taught in Sudan and China and provided consultancy and literacy training in Jamaica, Lesotho, and Pakistan.
-I am currently lecturing on postgraduate MA programmes, Research Projects in PGCE Primary and Secondary Language, and I also teach an MA module in TESOL/ TEFL and contribute to the MA module in Research Methods.
+I am currently lecturing on postgraduate MA programmes, Research Projects in PGCE Primary and Secondary Language, and I also teach MA module in TESOL/ TEFL and contribute to the MA module in Research Methods.
 The MA in TEFL is a new venture for 2015 onwards in collaboration with the School of Linguistics.

 Other research interests include metalinguistic awareness (LLAWEN Mentoring Project) with Dr Lise Fontaine, language awareness, bilingual teaching methodology and Narrative Inquiry.

-I was instrumental in setting up the Wales-Jamaica Project with Sheila Bennell and Lorna Egan and I have co-written articles for English in Education and Education Transactions, and I have also written a chapter on Bilingualism with Professor.
+I was instrumental in setting up the Wales-Jamaica Project and a current member of the Jamaica-Wales Alliance.
+I have co-written articles for English in Education and Education Transactions, and I have also written a chapter on Bilingualism with Professor.
 Colin Baker.
 I regularly contribute reviews on educational matters and I am an associate member of the ESRC Centre for Bilingualism.

 - Sociolinguistics and Second Language Acquisition